-The principal of a company may play different roles depending on the type and size of company.
-Generally speaking, the principal is the key decision maker and architect of the company’s vision.
+The principal of a company may play different roles depending on the type and size of the company.
+Generally speaking, the principal is the key decision-maker and architect of the company’s vision.
 He or she signs off on major policies, strategies and deals, perhaps while also running the company on a day-to-day basis.

 Often, the principal’s role includes being the face of the company.
 The principal may represent the company in high-profile dealings with customers, suppliers, investors, regulators or the media.